 In the late 1700s, whalers began using Lahaina Harbor as a safe port while they hunted for the thousands of whales that call Hawaii home every winter.
 Their influence greatly changed Hawaiian culture and led to the construction of what is now Front Street.
 The whalers were followed by Christian missionaries in the early 1800s, who built up the town, planting trees, and erecting the churches, schools, and permanent New England-style residences.

 Today, Lahaina is an interesting mix of old and new.
 The Harbor remains a bustling port.
-Whaling ships have been replaced by whale watching vessels, ferries to Moloka’i, and Lana’i, parasailing outfitters, and sail boats.
+Whaling ships have been replaced by whale watching vessels, ferries to Moloka’i, and Lana’i, parasailing outfitters, and sailboats.
 Front Street remains the focus of the town, and the majority of shopping and dining lines this street, mixed in with the parks, churches, and homes built by missionaries.
-A visit here is a little visit into Hawaii’s past, right next to Hard Rock Café.
+A visit here is a little visit to Hawaii’s past, right next to Hard Rock Café.

 Parking in Lahaina